KonradBreipohl/TestProject/engines.rst

 ----

 **Support Features:**
 - State-of-the-art classical optimal and top-k planner based on symbolic search extending Fast Downward.
-It can find a single optimal plan or a set of k different best plans with the lowest cost for a given planning task【52†source】.
+It can find a single optimal plan or a set of k different best plans with the lowest cost for a given planning task.

 tamer
 ------